Close Menu

 To learn about your legal options, contact Cannon Disability Law.
 Speak to one of our attorneys and our intake staff today.
 Additionally, you can also contact us online and we will call you.
 We offer a free review of your case.
 Also, we can often tell you whether or not you have a good chance of winning benefits.

 We are also familiar with the Social Security laws where you live.
-Additionally, understanding the medical evidence that the judge needs to see will help you win your case.
+Additionally, understanding the medical evidence that the judge needs will help you win your case.
 It also helps us present the best arguments in court.
 If we accept your case, we will drive or fly (at no cost to you) to the SSA office nearest you for your hearing.
 Therefore, we can help you no matter where you live.
-If you need to apply for SSD benefits, contact us today.
+If you need to apply for SSD benefits, then contact us today.

 Facebook Twitter LinkedIn